Fuji X-E2 vs. X-E1, a detailed comparison.

 The refreshing thing about how Fuji is operating these days is all their recent X-Series cameras (aside from the X-A1) share the same APS-C “X-Trans CMOS” sensor so picture quality is nearly identical across all the bodies with the possible exception of the X-E2 and its Lens Modulation Optimizer (more on that later).
 Removing picture quality from the equation makes doing a head to head comparison much easier.
 But there are still some notable differences.
 Let’s take a look.

 Fuji touts the X-E2 as having the “World's fastest AF speed of 0.08 sec.”
 It’s certainly quicker than the X-E1, but in good light, the X-E1 still holds its own remarkably well.
-For the benchmark lover, there’s a video demonstrating the difference in AF speed on YouTube.
-I question the second test a little bit as the X-E1 looks to have started much further out of focus that the X-E2, but there’s no question that the X-E2 is quicker to lock focus.

 Where I notice a huge difference is lowlight situations.
 With the AF on both cameras set to the centre point, the X-E2 locks focus much faster, and on things that the X-E1 refuses to focus on at all.
 If you’re a night-time street shooter, the X-E2 should be at the top of your list.

 Another consideration will be your current lens line-up.
-As noted in my extensive comparison, if you have and plan on keeping the FUJINON XF 60mm ƒ/2.4 Macro, the X-E2 will treat you much better in the AF department.
+As noted in my extensive comparison, if you have and plan on keeping the FUJINON XF 60mm f/2.4 Macro, the X-E2 will treat you much better in the AF department.

 Continuous Autofocus and Face Detection

 Well, I was going to lead with my biggest gripe about the X-E1 being that you had to use a second hand to get at the AF button in order to change your AF point, but Fuji has added the Down Selector within the Function Settings on page 3 of the Shooting Menu.
 It can be configured to be any of the usual Fn items as well as the AF button so the X-E1 now behaves just like the X-E2.
 No more having to use your other hand to hit the AF button.
 I can’t believe I didn’t know about this feature, but I didn’t get the X-E1 until well after the firmware update announcement in June.
+With all that said I’m still a firm believer that the X100S has the AF selector in the proper place and that’s where I set it on my X-T1.

 EVF (Electronic Viewfinder)